 - Policies with excellent rates for shared cover

 - Get a policy that is tailored specifically for your needs.
 Be fully protected whatever happens

 Help Protect Your Family’s Future, Compare Top Insurer’s.
 Find Your Cheapest Quote

 How Do Life Insurers View Plumbing from A Risk Perspective?

-Plumbing is considered a higher risk occupation for insurers and classifies in the same category as construction and building work.
+Plumbing is considered a higher-risk occupation for insurers and is classified in the same category as construction and building work.

 Reasons for classifying a plumber as a higher risk job include:

 - Working with dangerous materials and hazardous chemicals

 - Physical risks due to heavy lifting

 Underwriters will need to know the full extent of your activities as a plumber to provide an accurate plumbers insurance quote which is where Insurance Hero can help.